Paul Jones (wrestler): Paul Jones' Army (1982–1989)

 In the mid-1980s, Jones began a lengthy (and perhaps his most famous) feud with Jimmy Valiant.
-The feud culminated in a hair versus hair match in November 1986 that was won by Valiant.
+The feud included a tuxedo street fight loser leaves town match at Starrcade '84: The Million Dollar Challenge.
+It culminated in a hair versus hair match at Starrcade '86: The Skywalkers in November 1986 that was won by Valiant.
 Jones then began wearing a cowboy hat until his hair grew back to conceal his baldness.

 In 1988, The Powers of Pain began feuding with the Road Warriors, with Jones claiming that The Powers of Pain were stronger than their opponents.
 In a memorable angle that aired on NWA World Championship Wrestling, The Powers of Pain faced The Road Warriors in a weightlifting contest with $50,000 on the line.
 The contest ended abruptly when Ivan Koloff blinded Road Warrior Animal using chalk dust, enabling The Powers of Pain to beat down The Road Warriors.

 After the Powers of Pain left the NWA for the World Wrestling Federation in the summer of 1988, and with no one to manage, Jones left Mid-Atlantic Championship Wrestling - which had in the prior year been renamed World Championship Wrestling - in 1989.